0skater0/Firefox-No-Spoiler/README.md

 ## Installation

-### AMO

 1. Navigate to the Firefox Addon Store of [this addon](https://addons.mozilla.org/de/firefox/addon/no-spoilers-youtube/)
 2. Press the blue button 'Add to Firefox'

-### Manual

-1. Download the newest ``.xpi`` release under [Releases](https://github.com/0skater0/Firefox-No-Spoiler/releases)
-2. In firefox navigate to 'about:addons' and press the gear icon.
-3. Choose 'Install addon from file' and select the downloaded file.

 ## Feedback and Support